-The remedy is based on Kiva Rose Hardin’s elderberry elixir and Kami McBride’s cold and flu elixir (great ebook by the way!), which use brandy to extract the plant medicine and honey to sweeten it up.
+The formula is based on Kiva Rose Hardin’s elderberry elixir and Kami McBride’s cold and flu elixir (great ebook by the way!), which use brandy to extract the plant constituents and honey to sweeten it up.
 The recipe is very versatile in that you can use fresh or dried herbs and make additions or substitutions of herbs based on your own preferences.
 I often add a few tablespoons of cinnamon chips and extra ginger and honey.

 Herbs for Colds and the Flu

 Elderberry is a mainstay in many an herbalist’s apothecary as the go-to herb at the very initial signs of cold or flu (we always have Elderberry Syrup on hand).
 Taken at onset, elderberry can reduce the duration of cold and flu because it helps stimulate the immune system and resist infection.
 As an antiviral, it interferes with virus replication and strengthens cell walls to inhibit viral penetration (Hoffmann, 2013).
 Researchers have concluded that the flavonoids in elderberry inhibit H1N1 flu virus activities, with elderberry extract comparing favorably to Tamiflu and Amantadine (Roschek, et al., 2009).
 Scientific research also shows that elderberry reduces the duration of illness by less than half (Zakay-Rones, 1995).
 Elderberry also relieves coughs and congestion associated with lower respiratory viral infections, promoting expectoration of mucus associated with bronchial infections.

 Calendula is perhaps best known as a first aid plant for cuts and wounds, however, it is also used internally as an antimicrobial to help the body resist pathogens such as bacteria, viruses, and fungi.
 Research has shown that calendula is effective against flu and herpes viruses (McIntyre, 1996).
 Calendula is also an effective lymphatic cleanser, reducing lymphatic congestion and infection and supporting removal of toxins from the lymph system.
 You can read more about calendula here.